quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 It was Serĉa's fascination with the pre-transition way of life and its lingering echoes in the Free Spaces that had led him to arrange a visit to the Farm.
 It hadn't been hard to schedule passage on the *Blue Elegance of Night*, the shuttle that took him from Earth and was now preparing its docking with the Farm.
 The TK was, after all, highly encouraging of the various interests of the UN citizens and was happy to facilitate any projects or adventures they might wish to take on; the only difficulty had been choosing a Free Space from those that were willing and able to entertain visitors on short notice.
 After deciding on the Farm, Serĉa had only to travel on the eTrain to the O'Hare elevator, take the long ride to geosynchronous orbit, and meet the *Blue Elegance* in one of the elevator's thousands of upper bays.

 The Farm was one of the more remote Free Spaces, but was at that time undergoing maintenance and renovation that required frequent shipments of equipment from Earth, allowing curious travelers to tag along for vacations (or pilgrimages) to such an unusual place.
 Although there were a number of Free Spaces on Earth, Serĉa was in the mood for something a bit more exotic, so he had taken advantage of the opportunity to visit.
 Unlike most Free Spaces, the inhabitants of the Farm were not united by any rigidly defined doctrine but were simply a diverse group of individuals who refused the TK's meddling in their lives and wanted to lead what they saw as a more authentic existence.
 The physical structure of the Farm was itself a large, rotating tube about 50 kilometers long and nearly that much in diameter.
 The inner surface of the tube was transparent, giving the illusion of being open to space and allowing the people on the surface to see across to the other side and into the sparkling abyss at either end.
 Much of the surface was covered with fields of manually-tended crops (giving the Farm its name) and pastoral communities.
-Although growing crops with one's own labor was not unusual -- the TK often encouraged those inclined to do so as part of their Fulfillment -- the Farm was unusual in that *all* of its food came from these manual farms, in contrast to the Earth and other colonies, where most products came from more efficient automated labor.
+Although growing crops with one's own labor was not unusual -- the TK often encouraged those inclined to do so as part of their fulfillment -- the Farm was unusual in that *all* of its food came from these manual farms, in contrast to the Earth and other colonies, where most products came from more efficient automated labor.

 "We're approaching the Farm, and should be docking within ten minutes," said a pleasant, female voice, the voice that the *Blue Elegance* used to talk with Serĉa.
 "Upon boarding, you and the other passengers will be greeted by the Farm's welcoming committee.
 They require a check-in process for their visitors so they can keep track of them during their visit."